Jordan Franks

-Jordan Franks (born February 1, 1996) is an American football tight end who is a free agent.
-He played college football at UCF.
+Jordan Franks (born February 1, 1996) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the UCF Knights.
+He played in the NFL for the Cincinnati Bengals and Cleveland Browns.
+Franks won Super Bowl LVII as a practice squad member of the Kansas City Chiefs in 2022.

 College career

 Franks played four seasons for the Knights, appearing in 27 games.
 While initially recruited as a wide receiver, Franks played several positions at UCF, including linebacker and safety, before moving to tight end.

 Professional career

 Cincinnati Bengals

 Franks signed with the Cincinnati Bengals as an undrafted free agent on April 28, 2018.
 Franks failed to make the Bengals' 53-man roster out of training camp and was subsequently signed to the team's practice squad.
-Franks was promoted to the active roster on October 23, 2018 after tight end Mason Schreck was placed on injured reserve with a knee injury.
-Franks made his NFL debut on October 28, 2018 against the Tampa Bay Buccaneers and recorded his first career reception after catching a 32-yard pass from Andy Dalton.
+Franks was promoted to the active roster on October 23, 2018, after tight end Mason Schreck was placed on injured reserve with a knee injury.
+Franks made his NFL debut on October 28, 2018, against the Tampa Bay Buccaneers and recorded his first career reception after catching a 32-yard pass from Andy Dalton.
 In his rookie season Franks played in six games with two receptions for 37 yards and one tackle on special teams.

-Franks was waived during final roster cuts on August 31, 2019 but was signed to the practice squad the following day.
+Franks was waived during final roster cuts on August 31, 2019, but was signed to the practice squad the following day.
 He was promoted to the active roster on December 27, 2019.

 On September 5, 2020, Franks was waived by the Bengals.